xgi-org/xgi/CODE_OF_CONDUCT.md

 ## Consequences

-If a member's behavior violates this code of conduct, the Hypergraph Community Code of Conduct team may take any action they deem appropriate, including, but not limited to: warning the offender, temporary bans, deletion of offending messages, and expulsion from the community and its online spaces.
+If a member's behavior violates this code of conduct, the XGI Community Code of Conduct team may take any action they deem appropriate, including, but not limited to: warning the offender, temporary bans, deletion of offending messages, and expulsion from the community and its online spaces.
 The full list of consequences for inappropriate behavior is listed below in the Enforcement Procedures.

 Thank you for helping make this a welcoming, friendly community for everyone.

 ## Contact Information

-If you believe someone is violating the code of conduct, or have any other concerns, please contact a Hypergraph Community Dev or Moderator immediately.
+If you believe someone is violating the code of conduct, or have any other concerns, please contact a XGI Community Dev or Moderator immediately.
 They can be reached via email (See the README).

 <hr style="border:2px solid gray"> </hr>

 ## Enforcement Procedures

-This document summarizes the procedures the Hypergraph Community Code of Conduct team uses to enforce the Code of Conduct.
+This document summarizes the procedures the XGI Community Code of Conduct team uses to enforce the Code of Conduct.

 ### Summary of processes